johndoe@gmail.com

 Age recommendation: 10+

-These activities are designed to support Key Stage 3 students as they watch National Theatre productions and include research, discussion, writing and creative tasks, most of which can be carried out in isolation if required.
+These activities are designed to support Key Stage 3 students as they watch National Theatre productions and include research, discussion, writing and creative tasks, most of which can be carries out in isolation if required.
 Some resources in the Productions section of this page are also appropriate for students in Key Stage 3.